 Installation and Maintenance

 When it comes to key differences between asphalt and pavement, one of the core factors is installation and maintenance.
-Asphalt is generally much cheaper to install than pavement because it requires fewer components.
-Pavement still produces an attractive finished product, but its often more expensive materials necessitate higher costs for installation and repair.
+Asphalt is generally much cheaper to install than pavement because it requires less efficiency and fewer components.
+Pavement still produces an attractive finished product, but it’s often more expensive materials comparatively costlier and require regular maintenance and repair.
 Furthermore, asphalt has less maintenance than pavement.

 Cost and Lifespan